ntatvr/FE-BE-Training/node-15-project/README.md

 - We use strategies to implement authentication schemes into your application. https://hapi.dev/tutorials/auth/?lang=en_US

-# Routes and handlers in-depth
+# Chapter 4.
+Routes and handlers in-depth
 ## Route methods
 ## Parameterized paths
 ## How hapi picks a route?